MIST: An Efficient Approach for Software-Defined Multicast in Wireless Mesh Networks: System Model and Problem Formulation

 \subsection{Problem Formulation}

 The primary objective is to construct a multicast tree that facilitates the establishment of connections between the source node $r$ and the target terminals $V_T,$ e.g. via SDN \cite{alsaeed2018multicasting}.
 However, unlike the traditional multicast problem, the multicast problem considered in this paper has two unique characteristics.
 One is that, the multicast tree must contain all nodes or vertices where the corresponding network functions are implemented.
 Accordingly, the multicast tree is a Steiner tree.
 In addition, due to the wireless nature, there is interference among adjacent links.
 Together, in constructing the multicast tree, we aim to simultaneously optimize two factors and will call the resulting problem the \emph{Minimum Interference Steiner Tree (MIST)} problem.
+The \emph{Minimum Interference Steiner Tree} problem in a wireless mesh network aims to establish a multicast tree (Steiner tree) efficiently connecting the source and target terminals while minimizing both the total communication length cost and the number of nodes experiencing interference in the tree's vicinity.